How Have Gyms Adapted Their Real Estate?

 Cost is an important factor for many consumers.
 Oftentimes, consumers cannot pay $180 per month for access to boutique gyms when compared to paying as little as $10 per month at big-box gyms.
 Especially with inflation running rampant and economic uncertainty at an all-time high, consumers are becoming more mindful of where they spend their dollars.

-The Fed has hinted at several remaining basis point hikes through the remainder of 2022, which has created a somewhat dismal outlook for the availability of “free debt” we so cherished months ago.
-Rising interest rates are also showing a direct effect on cap rates, causing many investors to reconsider their long-term plans.
-The cap rates for LA Fitness and 24 Hour Fitness are both NNN with corporate-backed leases, whereas Planet Fitness is double net leases (NN) with franchisee backings.
+The Fed has made its eighth interest rate increase in a year and hinted that two more are possible to come.
+This is showing a direct effect on cap rates, causing many investors to reconsider their long-term plans.
+The cap rates for LA Fitness and 24-Hour Fitness are both NNN with corporate-backed leases, whereas Planet Fitness are double net leases (NN) with franchisee backings.

 Health and Wellness Real Estate Continue to Grow